aisyahputami/Taxi-trip-data-NYC/README.md

 ![macros](https://github.com/aisyahputami/Taxi-trip-data-NYC/blob/main/macros/macros_trip_duration.png)

-Lalu, kita akan menghitung nilai trip duration berdasarkan selisih dari lpep_dropoff_datetime dan lpep_pickup_datetime.
-Kita buat model dari trip duration dan gunakan perhitungan dari file macros yang telah dibuat sebelumnya.
+Then, we will calculate the trip duration value based on the difference between 'lpep_dropoff_datetime' and 'lpep_pickup_datetime'.
+We create a model for trip duration and utilize the calculation from the previously created macros file.

 ![model](https://github.com/aisyahputami/Taxi-trip-data-NYC/blob/main/macros/trip_duration_model.png)

-Berikut merupakan output dari perhitungan trip duration.
+Here is the output of the trip duration calculation.

 ![dbt_run](https://github.com/aisyahputami/Taxi-trip-data-NYC/blob/main/macros/dbt_run_trip_duration.png)